JuliaDel/JuliaDel/README.md

 🖱️ Actively involved in Agile/Scrum Methodology in the project from requirements through the delivery of the project.

-🥇 Proficient knowledge in various types of testing like Smoke, Regression, Sanity, and End-to-End.
+🥇 Proficient knowledge in various types of testing.

 ⚜️ Good hands-on experience on test management and bug tracking tool JIRA.